abhilashiig/heroku-ruby6-buildpack/README.md

 1. Attempts to use a cached compiled version of Ruby 2.6.6 if available
 2. If no cached version exists, downloads the official Ruby 2.6.6 source from ruby-lang.org
-3. Installs necessary build dependencies
+3. Checks for essential build tools (gcc, make, autoconf)
+4. Configures Ruby with minimal dependencies to avoid reliance on system packages
-4. Compiles Ruby from source with optimized settings
+5. Compiles Ruby from source with optimized settings
+6. If compilation fails, falls back to pre-compiled Heroku binaries
-5. Caches the compiled Ruby for future builds
+7. Caches the Ruby installation for future builds
-6. Verifies the Ruby installation is working correctly
+8. Verifies the Ruby installation is working correctly
-7. Installs Bundler 1.17.3
+9. Installs Bundler 1.17.3
-8. Configures the application with the correct Ruby and Bundler settings
+10. Configures the application with the correct Ruby and Bundler settings
-9. Installs dependencies using Bundler
+11. Installs dependencies using Bundler

 ## Troubleshooting